 How Cotes solutions stand out

-Cotes solutions for tackling uncontrolled humidity in spray drying operations are
+Cotes solutions for tackling uncontrolled humidity in spray drying and fluid bed drying operations are

 - Capable of removing uncontrolled humidity from very large volumes of air

 - Capable of ensuring substantial increase in overall drying capacity

 - Available with advanced monitoring and control systems